Last Updated on

 - Get a Korean name chosen by professionals

-Simple things like getting a Korean name and writing it over and over will help you learn Korean.
-We’ve got a complete guide on it, find out how to choose your very own Korean name.
+Simple things like getting a Korean name and writing it over and over will help you with learning the Korean language.
+We’ve got a complete lesson on it above which will help you find out how to choose your very own Korean name.

 Knowing the numbers are a key part of learning Korean.
-They’re basic building blocks that you should learn early on.
+They’re basic building blocks for the language that you should learn early on.